Collaboration: Gas Sensing Solutions and CO2Meter.com

-How to Measure CO2 in IAQ Environments
+How to Measure CO2 in Indoor Air Environments

 CO2 monitoring systems often need to be installed and located where access to main power is limited, or its provision is costly.
 CO2 sensor location is often a compromise between the best place for gas mixing and access to the necessary power and communications infrastructures.
 Historically, CO2 monitors have typically been designed as a small white box on the wall by the door.
 However, increasingly, IAQ monitors are being installed in ducting and immediately are adjacent to the room.

 The ability to be able to power the CO2 sensor for longer periods of time from a battery or from energy generated using harvesting techniques is therefore highly desirable.
 To reduce maintenance costs, users want the ability for the CO2 sensor to operate autonomously for many years without user intervention.